ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/migrate-from-td.md

    i.
 Services might also be used in Quantum, work with the Quantum team (Atos?
 Vodafone?) to ensure DNS propagation.

 1. A shared, highly-available deployment of reverse-proxy instances based on AWS ELB and Nginx runs in front of all application instances and offers features like [WAF][waf], custom [error pages][error-pages] or [IP-based ACLs][ip-whitelist] user-configurable per application but independent from its running state.
+   i.
+Basic auth can be quickly turned on/off at ingress level, useful when deploying dev services.

 1. Several AWS resource types are tested and documented as [Terraform modules][terraform-modules]; they simplify deployment and propose best-practices options.
    i.
 Correct sizing and access control rules may still greatly vary for each project and must be carefully considered, not all resources scale up automatically.